Third-party IdP SSO integration

 NOTE This functionality cannot be enabled until Enable Single Sign-On via SAML is configured and enabled.

-In the User Exceptions field, click the drop-down arrow and select one or more users who will be exempt from the Enforce Log In with SSO condition if enabled.
+- From the User Exceptions drop-down menu, select one or more users who will be exempt from the Enforce Log In with SSO condition, if enabled.

 NOTE To prevent locking yourself out of your account, make sure the SSO configuration is functioning correctly before enabling Enforce Log In with SSO.
 Additionally, ensure that you have added at least yourself to the User Exceptions list.